Road Conditions and Spending by State: Are Taxpayers Getting Smoother Roads for Their Money?

 MoneyGeek ranked state road conditions and highway infrastructure spending using 2023 data from the U.S. Department of Transportation's Highway Statistics series.

-Road Roughness Index.
-We created a composite roughness score by weighting each category of measured pavement roughness from FHWA's international roughness index (IRI) data.
-Our analysis focused on urban Interstate, other freeways and expressways, and principal arterials.
-Each IRI category (under 60, 60 to 94, 95 to 119, 120 to 144, 145 to 170, 171 to 194, 195 to 220, over 220) was assigned a midpoint weight, then lane-miles in each category were multiplied by the weight and divided by total lane-miles to create a single roughness score per state.
-States are ranked from 1 to 50 based on this index, with 1 representing the worst roads and 50 representing the best roads.
+Road roughness index.
+MoneyGeek created a composite roughness score by weighting each category of measured pavement roughness from FHWA's international roughness index (IRI) data.
+The analysis covered urban Interstates, other freeways and expressways, and principal arterials.
+IRI categories (under 60, 60 to 94, 95 to 119, 120 to 144, 145 to 170, 171 to 194, 195 to 220, over 220) received midpoint weights.
+Lane-miles in each category were multiplied by the weight and divided by total lane-miles to produce a single roughness score per state.
+Rankings run from 1 (worst roads) to 50 (best roads).

 Condition categories.
-We categorized roads using FHWA thresholds: good (IRI under 95 inches per mile), acceptable (95 to 170) and poor (over 170).
-Percent poor and percent good reflect the share of urban lane-miles in each category.
+FHWA classifies roads by IRI score: good is under 95 inches per mile, acceptable runs from 95 to 170 and poor exceeds 170.
+The percent poor and percent good figures reflect each category's share of urban lane-miles.

 Capital outlay per lane mile.
-We divided each state's total highway capital outlay from Highway Statistics Table SF-12A by total functional system lane miles from Table HM-60 to calculate capital outlay per lane mile.
-Capital outlay includes new construction, reconstruction, resurfacing, restoration, rehabilitation, bridge work and safety improvements.
-States are ranked from 1 to 50 based on capital outlay per lane mile, with 1 representing the highest spending and 50 representing the lowest spending.
+MoneyGeek divided each state's total highway capital outlay (Highway Statistics Table SF-12A) by total functional system lane miles (Table HM-60).
+Capital outlay covers new construction, reconstruction, resurfacing, restoration and rehabilitation, along with bridge work and safety improvements.
+Rankings run from 1 (highest spending) to 50 (lowest spending).

-Total Highway Spend.
-Each state's total expenditure on highway capital outlays, reported in millions of dollars from FHWA Table SF-12A.
+Total highway spend.
+This figure represents each state's total expenditure on highway capital outlays, reported in millions of dollars (FHWA Table SF-12A).

 Vehicle miles traveled.
-We used annual vehicle miles traveled by state from Table VM-2 to normalize spending and assess the relationship between spending per lane mile and road quality after accounting for how heavily each system is used.
+MoneyGeek used annual vehicle miles traveled by state (Table VM-2) to normalize spending per lane mile and assess road quality relative to network usage.

 Scope and limitations.
-Capital figures represent state highway agency spending and don't capture all local government spending on local streets and county roads, which may affect conditions drivers experience in some areas.
-Road condition data reflect 2023 measurements and may have changed since publication.
-Our Road Roughness Index focuses on urban Interstate, freeways and principal arterials, which typically experience higher traffic volumes and deterioration rates than rural roads.
-IIJA-funded projects still under construction won't yet be fully visible in roughness metrics.
-States with older infrastructure, harsh climates or higher traffic volumes require more spending to maintain the same quality level as states with newer roads or favorable conditions.
+Capital figures represent state highway agency spending and don't capture all local government spending on local streets and county roads, which may affect conditions in some areas.
+Road condition data reflect 2023 measurements.
+The Road Roughness Index covers urban Interstates, freeways and principal arterials, which carry higher traffic volumes and deteriorate faster than rural roads.
+IIJA-funded projects still under construction aren't yet visible in roughness metrics.
+States with older infrastructure, harsh climates or higher traffic volumes require more spending to match road quality in states with newer roads or more favorable conditions.

 Full Dataset

-The table below shows MoneyGeek's full 50-state rankings with roughness scores, condition shares and highway spending across all states.
+The table below shows MoneyGeek's full 50-state rankings with roughness scores, condition shares and highway spending.

 California